Resource Article

 • Supports better IAQ, especially in densely occupied or sensitive environments

-• Prevents costly repairs and unplanned system downtime
+• Helps prevent costly repairs and unplanned system downtime

 • Keeps your building in compliance with ASHRAE 62.1 and local codes